-With the art installation „Show respect for insects“ Insect Respect introduced a sign against insect dying on the trade fair BioFach 2018.
+With the art installation „Show respect for insects“ Insect Respect introduced a sign against insect decline on the trade fair BioFach 2018.

-Of all companies it is a biocide producer who fights insect dying: The company Reckhaus and Insect Respect introduced a new sign against insect dying at the BioFach in Nuremberg from 14th to 17th February 2018.
+Of all companies it is a biocide producer who fights insect decline: The company Reckhaus and Insect Respect introduced a new sign against insect decline at the BioFach in Nuremberg from 14th to 17th February 2018.

 This world premiere was celebrated with a vernissage: The unique stand was opened unveiling the art installation „Show respect for insects“ on 14th February 2018.
 Over 3,000 green flies welcomed the participants in a familiar but nevertheless an abstract living room.
 Stand visitors received more of these flies as stick pins to carry this sign openly and infect even more people with fascination for insects.
 In total 1,342 guests wore the fly - Insect Respect donated that way 1,342 Euros to promoting insects.